 But what if it doesn’t have to be this way?
 What if you discover that you can return to the driver’s seat of your life?

-Depression and anxiety affects over 120 million people worldwide and India has the highest recording of depression than any other country [36 per cent].
+Depression and anxiety affects over 120 million people worldwide and India has the highest cases of depression than any other country [36 per cent].
 Recent WHO statistics reveal that the burden of depression is 50 per cent higher in Indian women than males and rates have risen quite dramatically in the last 10 years.

 Depression is an emotional state that presents symptoms such as melancholy, moodiness, sadness, grief, guilt, loss of motivation, anorexia, emotional eating, weight gain or loss, social isolation, suicidal thoughts, decreased libido and loss of interest in living.
 It is not something you just a ‘snap’ out of and it doesn’t mean you are crazy.